FPGA-accelerated machine learning inference as a service for particle physics computing: Introduction

 \begin{sloppypar}In this paper, we focus on the {\bf inference} of deep ML models as a solution for processing large datasets; inference is computationally intensive and runs repeatedly on hundreds of billions of events.
 A growing trend to improve computing power has been the development of hardware that is dedicated to accelerating certain kinds of computations.
 Pairing a specialized coprocessor with a traditional CPU, referred to as {\it heterogeneous computing}, greatly improves performance.
 These specialized coprocessors, including GPUs, Field Programmable Gate Arrays (FPGAs), and Application Specific Integrated Circuits (ASICs), utilize natural parallelization and provide higher data throughput.
 ML algorithms, and in particular deep neural networks, are at the forefront of this computing revolution due to their high parallelizability and common computational needs. \end{sloppypar}

-To capitalize on this new wave of heterogeneous computing and specialized hardware, particle physicists have two primary options: \begin{enumerate} \item {\it Adapt domain-specific algorithms to run on specialized accelerator hardware.} \\ This option takes advantage of specific human expert knowledge, but can be challenging to implement on new and potentially changing hardware platforms with different computing paradigms (such as {\tt{CUDA}} or Verilog). \item {\it Design ML algorithms to replace domain-specific algorithms.}\\ This option has the advantage of running natively on specialized hardware, but it can be a challenge to map specific physics problems onto ML solutions. \end{enumerate}
+To capitalize on this new wave of heterogeneous computing and specialized hardware, particle physicists have two primary options: \begin{enumerate} \item {\it Adapt domain-specific algorithms to run on specialized accelerator hardware.} \\ This option takes advantage of specific human expert knowledge, but can be challenging to implement on new and ever-changing hardware platforms with different computing paradigms (such as {\tt{CUDA}} or Verilog).
+New portable development environments (e.g. {\tt OpenCL},{\tt Kokkos}) can potentially provide cross-hardware solutions. \item {\it Design ML algorithms to replace domain-specific algorithms.}\\ This option has the advantage of running natively on specialized hardware using open-source software stacks, but it can be a challenge to map specific physics problems onto ML solutions. \end{enumerate}

 In this paper, we explore how such heterogeneous computing resources can be deployed within the current computing model for particle physics in a scalable and non-disruptive way.
-While accelerating domain-specific algorithms on specialized hardware is possible, in this paper we study the second option, where an ML algorithm is adapted to solve a challenge and accelerated using a specialized hardware platform.
+While accelerating domain-specific algorithms on specialized hardware is possible, in this paper we study the second option, where a ML algorithm is adapted to solve a challenge and accelerated using a specialized hardware platform.
 We will present physics results for a publicly available top quark tagging dataset for the LHC~\cite{topdataset} and discuss how this could be applied for neutrino experiments such as {\nova}~\cite{Ayres:2007tu}.
 This study focuses on the newly available Microsoft Project Brainwave platform that deploys FPGA coprocessors as a service at datacenter scale~\cite{configurable-cloud-acceleration}.
 Brainwave provides a first scalable platform to study, though other such options exist.
 Results from this study will serve as a performance benchmark for any similar systems and will provide valuable lessons for applying new technologies to particle physics computing.